johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   lyric: |

   commentary: |
     This song is a disjointed mess.
+The tempo shifts are jarring.

     For a group that is allegedly a country group, there’s nothing country about it.
-The rhythm shifts are jarring.

     It seems the vocals will be strong but the song is just awful.
 Musical theatre-style nonsense.